 Though non-competes and non-solicitation agreements may be unenforceable in California, business owners may still be able to protect confidential or proprietary trade secrets from being used or disclosed by a former employee in certain situations.
 We will look at “non-disclosure” agreements in an upcoming post.

-Yee Law Group, PC: Sacramento and Roseville Area Business Lawyers
+Yee Law Group Inc.: Sacramento and Roseville Area Business Lawyers